s183922/MooseJuice/README.md

 Navigate to or create an empty repository.
 Create a virtual enviroment:

-$ python3 -m venv env
+$ python3 -m venv env    (if not working try python -m venv env)

 Activate the enviroment: